arey0pushpa/gangster/README.md

 Bodil main presentation "what every hipster should know about func prog "is configured for this presentaion with neat handwriting .

-srry for the to many pink headings & love symbols  .
+Sorry for the too many pink headings & love symbols  .
  Inspired by book on algo and python.
-   Python and Algorithms ♥
+ ♥ Python and Algorithms ♥
  by mari wahl.

- so txs to mari and bluefish editor .
+so txs to Mari for Love symbol and bluefish editor to help editing these slides.